“Keep your Lymph System flowing smoothly, and the whole body system will go with the flow !!”

 We have to take care of this amazing gift to live a happy and prosperous life.

 And the key to taking care of our body is to develop a healthy lifestyle and listen to the body while it is whispering and not wait for it to scream.

-Lymph is as vital as blood to the body.
-We cannot survive if there are no lymph nodes.
+Lymph is as vital as blood to the human body.
+We cannot survive if there is no lymph node.

-It is true that some of the lymph nodes are removed from the body during the treatment of diseases like Cancer.
-But it does not mean that lymph nodes are not crucial for life, or we can live without lymph nodes.
+It is true that some of the lymphatic nodes are removed from the body during the treatment of diseases like Cancer.
+But it does not mean that these nodes are not crucial for life, or we can live without lymph nodes.

 In fact in Ayurveda, Lymphatic System is treated at first in case of any infection.

-So it becomes important to learn how to fight against lymphatic disorders like swelling of lymph nodes.
+So it becomes important to learn how to fight against lymphatic disorders like swelling of lymphatic nodes.

-First, let us cast some light on the Lymph System, its importance, what causes lymph to swell and how to cure swollen lymph using Essential Oils.
+First, let us cast some light on the Lymph System, its importance, and what causes lymph to swell.

 What is a Lymph?